sevjaeg/project34/README.md

 ## Expected Results

-In general, we expect the model to work just, but we will try to figure out, whether it fails for some initial conditions.
+In general, we expect the model to work just fine, but we will try to figure out whether it fails for some initial conditions.

 ## References